google/wire/README.md

 providers) and can return errors.
 Arguments to `goose.Use` are the same as `goose.NewSet`: they form a provider set.
 This is the provider set that gets used during code generation for that injector.

+Any non-injector declarations found in a file with injectors will be copied into the generated file.

 You can generate the injector by invoking goose in the package directory: